cal-data-eng/cal-data-eng.github.io/fa24faq.md

 You will be expected to keep up with the lecture material.

-No time conflicts are permitted.
+No lecture time conflicts are permitted.

 ## When are discussion sections?